-- BHA includes on its documents a tagline (also referred as the Language Advisory) in 11 languages that an oral interpretation of the documents is available, with contact information on requesting an interpretation. - "I speak" cards (Language Identification Sign) and "Interpreter Service Available" posters are posted at all areas of contact with LEP persons. - BHA Language Access staff continues to create multilingual flyers and signage for Management Offices that facilitate communication with LEP residents.
+- On all documents, BHA includes a Language Advisory in 11 languages that an oral interpretation of the documents is available, with contact information for requesting an interpretation. - Language Identification Sign and "Interpreter Service Available" posters are posted at all areas of contact with LEP persons at our main building and management offices. - BHA Language Access staff continues to create multilingual flyers and signage for Management Offices that facilitate communication with LEP residents.